benjaminion/upgrading-ethereum-book/src/book.md

 The following objects are always present in a valid beacon block.
   - `randao_reveal`: the block is invalid if the RANDAO reveal does not verify correctly against the proposer's public key.
 This is the block proposer's contribution to the beacon chain's randomness.
 The proposer generates it by signing the current epoch number (combined with [`DOMAIN_RANDAO`](/part3/config/constants#domain_randao)) with its private key.
 To the best of anyone's knowledge, the result is indistinguishable from random.
 This gets [mixed into](/part3/transition/block#randao) the beacon state RANDAO.
   - See [Eth1Data](/part3/containers/dependencies#eth1data) for `eth1_data`.
 In principle, this is mandatory, but it is not checked, and there is no penalty for making it up.
   - `graffiti` is left free for the proposer to insert whatever data it wishes.
-It has no protocol level signifcance.
+It has no protocol level significance.
 It can be left as zero; most clients set the client name and version string as their own default graffiti value.
   - `sync_aggregate` is a record of which validators in the current sync committee voted for the chain head in the previous slot.

 Deposits are a special case.
 They are mandatory only if there are pending deposits to be processed.
 There is no explicit reward for including deposits, except that a block is invalid without any that ought to be there.